KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-07-22-generating-a-c-sharp-client.md

 ---
 title: "Generating a C# client for an App Engine Cloud Endpoints API"
 date: 2014-07-22T06:29:56Z
-description: "The Cloud Endpoints API comes packaged with endpointscfg.py to generate client libraries in JavaScript, Objective-C (for iOS) and Java (for Android).
-You can also generate a few additional client libraries using the Google APIs client generator.
-This article will show you how to use the generator to create a C# client library."
 tags:
   - "app engine"
   - "cloud endpoints"